 - Turning Pain into Purpose

-- Preventure- An innovative solution to preventing teen substance misuse
+- Can addiction be prevented? –An innovative solution to teen substance misuse

-- Marketing: Outside the Box Inbound Marketing – Creative content that has changed lives (includes my exclusive and fascinating web content statistics and findings.)
+- Emotionally Naked Content – Creating content that is outside your comfort zone (Using SEO to save lives.
+Includes my exclusive and fascinating web content statistics and findings.)

 Limited Edition Topics